perturbo-code/perturbo-workshop-2023/Hands-on2/README.md

 ## Introduction
 This handout mainly aims at showing how to generate epr.h5 file (**in the most recent released Perturbo version, the name of ~~epwan.h5~~ has been changed to epr.h5**), which is the most important input file for various following Perturbo calculations in hands-on 3&4.
+We take gallium arsenide (GaAs) with a coarse grid of (**k**, **q**) for an example.
 From the flowchart below, you can see the data flow,
 ![](./pic/flowchart.png)